WomenWhoCode/wwcguidelinesandresources/learn_to_program.md

 ### General Programming

 - [$ cheat browse http://cheat.errtheblog.com](http://cheat.errtheblog.com/)
+- [1 Million Women to Tech](https://1millionwomentotech.com/) has online coding classes that start a few times per year.
+  - [Summer of Code](https://github.com/1millionwomentotech/toolkitten) is a 12 week introduction to python, nltk, javascript, and more.
+The syllabus is posted on github along with additional resources.
+  - Winter of Data course begins shortly after the Summer of Code ends.
+  - This resource has a free (DIY) version and a paid (certification) version.
+The paid version allows you to watch/participate in live classes and Q&A, and apply for certification, plus it supports the organization in offering the same course to more students at no cost.
+The free version allows you to view the classes at your own speed but will not result in a certificate.
 - [5 more ways to start learning how to code right now for free](http://thenextweb.com/dd/2012/02/02/5-more-ways-to-start-learning-how-to-code-right-now-for-free/)
 - [5 Ways To Learn Code From The Comfort Of Your Own Browser | TechCrunch](http://techcrunch.com/2012/08/21/5-ways-to-learn-code-from-the-comfort-of-your-own-browser)
 - [Also, Why I'm learning to code](http://also.roybahat.com/post/11574823708/why-im-learning-to-code)